Birdemic: Shock and Terror: Production

 During the filming of Birdemic, Nguyen instructed star Whitney Moore not to socialize with her costar Alan Bagh after filming.
 On the commentary, Moore said they did not get permits to film at specific locations, instead just showing up, and sometimes getting kicked out.
 She said that at one point, they were filming on a public jogging trail, and Nguyen started yelling at joggers who were getting in the shot.
 Moore told him not to yell at people who were not associated with the film, and he responded by refusing to talk to her for three weeks.
 He gave her direction using her costar Bagh as an intermediary.

+In a 2020 interview, Whitney Moore stated that she received a phone-call from Nguyen only an hour after her audition saying that she got the part, which helped her realize that the film wasn't going to be good.
+She also stated that the romantic motel scene in the film was re-filmed at least eight times, which made her uncomfortable.

 In a 2021 interview, Stephen Gustavson, who played the "treehugger" gives credence to the notion that permits were not obtained, mentioning that during the filming of his scene, Nguyen spotted a park ranger nearby and advised the cast and crew to pretend they were having a picnic.

 The film was produced with a budget of $10,000, but the distributors have spent more on marketing than it cost to produce the film and purchase the rights.
 There were not many crew members on the film with the actors performing many of the roles that would normally be performed by crew members.
 They often held their own microphones, sometimes between their knees.
 Moore was in charge of the makeup after the first two makeup women quit.
 The film uses fake names for crew members in the credits, in order to appear more legitimate.